Personal attention drives UW-Stevens Point School of Business and Economics students toward success

 Earn local and global success

-UW-Stevens Point has relationships with many Central Wisconsin companies including Skyward, Sentry Insurance, Figi's, and the Noel Group to help you find local
+UW-Stevens Point has relationships with many Central Wisconsin companies and nonprofits including Skyward, Sentry Insurance, Figi's and the Boys and Girls Club of Portage County to help you find local

 for professional preparation.